rem2016/CarND-Behavioral-Cloning-P3/writeup.md

 ![](img/steering.png)

 What's more, we can see that even though these images has different steering angle, they are pretty mush the same, thus these data may introduce too much noise which we don't want.
-So I chose to remove most of them(code line) to get a more reliable training data.
+So I chose to remove most of them(code lines 35-47) to get a more reliable training data.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track. to improve the driving behavior in these cases, I collect more data in these tricky spots, and retrained the model.